Vbboi24/siderunner/README.md

 SIDErunner
 ====
 A framework for running Selenium IDE tests from within Python without having to export those tests.
 It reads the tests in their native XML format and makes corresponding webdriver calls based on the contents of the XML files.

 It can run both tests and test suites.

 Installation
 ----

+    pip install siderunner

 To use in headless mode you'll need selenium, pyvirtualdisplay and a browser such as FireFox.

     $ apt-get install xvfb xfonts-100dpi xfonts-75dpi xfonts-scalable xfonts-cyrillic
     $ apt-get install pyvirtualdisplay
     $ apt-get install selenium
     $ apt-get install firefox

-Then make sure the siderunner library is on your python path.

 Example